yeoman/yeoman/cli/docs/docs.md

 revved filename into `output/` dir to figure out the hash generated).

-If you'd like a little bit more flexibility, you can use "directives", some special kind of html comments surrounding the part of html we want to replace (original idea from [@necolas](https://github.com/necolas) in:
+If you'd like a little bit more flexibility, you can use "directives", some special kind of HTML comments surrounding the part of HTML we want to replace (original idea from [@necolas](https://github.com/necolas) in:
 [#831](https://github.com/yeoman/html5-boilerplate/issues/831))

 There is no need for JSDOM for this, this is plain regexp (JSDOM required for data-build attributes).

-Ex:
+Eg:

 ```html
 <!-- build:css css/site.css -->